-Pre-Fabricated (Over-the-Counter) Orthotics Insert
+Pre-Fabricated Orthotics Insert

 Background

-Things to look for in an orthotic:
+Things to consider when looking for an orthotic:

 Semi-rigid base

 The soft surface of the orthotics should sit on a semi-rigid base that gives the orthotic its shape.
-Usually this base includes an arch support.
-The height and stiffness of the arch may determine how comfortable the orthotic is for the patient.
-Determining an appropriate arch height and stiffness can be counter intuitive.
-For example, if a patient has a markedly flatfoot a stiff arch support to prop up the arch may seem desirable.
-However, this type of arch may create too much localized discomfort in the midfoot and these patients may be best served with a lower more flexible arch.
-In a similar manner it may seem intuitive that someone with a high arched foot should have an orthotic with a high arch support.
-However, such a high arch may serve to increase the loading on the outside of the foot and instead patients with a high arched foot may be better off with a recessed area under the base of their great toe as this will serve to position their foot in a more neutral position.
+Usually, this base includes an arch support.
+The height and stiffness of the arch may determine how comfortable the orthotic is for the purchaser.
+Determining an appropriate arch height and stiffness can be counter-intuitive.
+For example, if someone has a flatfoot, a stiff, high-arch support may seem like a good idea.
+However, a stiff, high-arch support may create too much localized discomfort in the midfoot, and it may be better to find a lower, more flexible arch.

 Sizing the orthotic